UPstartDeveloper/conscious-consumer/README.md

 #### For a Single App
 If you are interested in running the tests associated with only a single app in the project, you can run the same command as above, and then at the end include the name of the specific app as well.

-There are currently 3 Django apps in this project.
+There are currently three Django apps in this project.
 They are referenced from the command line as follows:
 - ```accounts```
 - ```budget```
 - ```store```